apache/calcite/site/downloads/index.md

 and [verify](http://www.apache.org/dyn/closer.cgi#verify)
 using the corresponding *pgp* signature (using the committer file in [KEYS](http://www.apache.org/dist/calcite/KEYS)).
-If you cannot do that, the *md5* hash file may be used to check that the download has completed OK.
+If you cannot do that, use the *sha256* hash file (*md5* in older releases) to check that the download has completed OK.

 For fast downloads, current source distributions are hosted on mirror servers;
 older source distributions are in the